 Now that the dog days of summer are officially here, it's time to think about skin safety.
 That sun-kissed glow can come at a price if you aren't taking precautions to make sure you're sunning safely.
-Here are a few easy tips to follow before your next pool day.
+Here are a few easy tips to follow before your next round of fun in the sun.

 Seek the shade.

 This is especially important between 10 a.m.- 4 p.m. when the sun is most intense.
 An extra rule of thumb is the “shadow rule.”
 If your shadow is shorter than you are, the sun’s harmful ultraviolet radiation is stronger; if your shadow is taller than you, UV radiation is less intense.

 Apart from the temporary sting, your risk for melanoma doubles if you've had five or more sunburns at any point in your life.
 Yikes.

 UV radiation from tanning beds is known to cause cancer.
 Those who make just four visits to a tanning salon per year can increase their risk for melanoma by 11% and their risk for the two most common forms of skin cancer by 15%.

 Get yourself a broad-brimmed hat, UV-blocking sunglasses and a swimsuit cover-up — whatever it takes to help protect your face, body, eyes and scalp.